fakerieh/Control-Center-Blur-for-HyperOS2-but-LIGHTER-/README.md

 ## 📥 Installation

 1. Download the `.zip` module from the [Releases](https://github.com/fakerieh/Control-Center-Blur-for-HyperOS2-but-LIGHTER-/releases).
-2. Open the Magisk app.
+2. Open the Magisk/KernelSU app.
 3. Tap **Modules > Install from storage**, then select the downloaded `.zip` file.
 4. Reboot your device.
 5. Done!